Kai Tak Airport: Runway 31 arrival

+Runway 31 approaches and landings were similar to other airports in which ILS was available.
+Runway 31 is the reciprocal of 13, i.e. it occupied the same physical space but denoted a runway facing the inverse direction, a northwesterly heading of about 310°, as opposed to about 130° for runway 13.
+The approach path towards the runway from the southeast passed within 300 m of Heng Fa Chuen on Hong Kong Island.

 Runway 31 was also used for landing early in the morning for noise abatement.

 Runway 31 departure

-When lined up for takeoff on runway 31, a range of hills including 1500 ft Beacon Hill would be right in front of the aircraft.
-The aircraft had to make a sharp 65-degree left turn soon after takeoff to avoid the hills (i.e. the reverse of a Runway 13 landing).
-If a runway change occurred due to wind change from runway 13 departures to runway 31 departures, planes that were loaded to maximum payload for runway 13 departures had to return to the terminal to offload some goods to provide enough climbing clearance over buildings during a runway 31 departure.
+When lined up for takeoff on runway 31, a range of hills including 1500 ft Beacon Hill were directly in front of the aircraft.
+The pilots had to make a sharp 65-degree left turn soon after takeoff to avoid the hills (i.e. the reverse of a Runway 13 landing).
+If a runway change occurred due to a wind change from runway 13 departures to runway 31 departures, planes that were loaded to the maximum payload for runway 13 departures had to return to the terminal to offload some goods to provide enough climbing clearance over buildings during a runway 31 departure.

 Private aviation

 The Hong Kong Aviation Club formerly held most of its activities at Kai Tak, where it had hangars and other facilities.

 The club moved most of its aircraft to Shek Kong Airfield in 1994 after the hours for general aviation at Kai Tak were sharply reduced, to two hours per morning, as of 1 July that year.
 Kai Tak closed to fixed-wing traffic in 1998.
 The club ended its helicopter activities at Kai Tak on 9 July 2017.
 The Kai Tak location, which it was able to use all days of the week, meant that helicopter training took less time compared to fixed-wing training, as usage at Shek Kong is restricted to weekends.